 Enrolment in Honours is by application only.
 In line with Western Sydney University’s Honours in Bachelor Awards Policy, admission into the Law Honours program is not guaranteed for applicants who meet the criteria to be considered for admission.
 Applicants for the Honours program can be ranked on the basis of their entry marks if the Dean of the School indicates the number of applications exceeds the availability of supervised places.

 - Honours Second Class, Division 2

 If you are interested in Honours in Law, then you should see whether you are eligible to apply.
-You need to show the likelihood of having a Honours Weighted Average Mark (HWAM) of at least 70 at the time of graduation.
+You need to show the likelihood of having an Honours Weighted Average Mark (HWAM) of at least 70 at the time of graduation.

-You can write to an academic staff member directly to arrange a consultation or you can write to the Law Honours Program Coordinator (email@example.com), who can make suggestions on possible supervisors.
+You can write to an academic staff member directly to arrange a consultation or you can write to the Law Honours Coordinator email@example.com, who can make suggestions on possible supervisors.

 Please note that satisfying the entry requirements and securing a supervisor do not guarantee you a place in the Honours program.

 For further information, please refer to the School of Law 2023 Honours Award Level Guidelines.
 Applications for 2023 Honours closed on 15 January 2023.
 Applications to the 2024 Honours will be open in late 2023.
 An announcement will be made once it is open.